Aaattt35/CLSP--Paper/instances/Generated_instances/README.md

 # Dataset of Generated Instances

-This directory contains all generated instances used in the computational study associated with this work.
+This directory contains Generated_instances folder including all generated instances used in the computational study associated with this work.
 The instances are organized according to different levels of the **α ratio** and various **capacity‑to‑demand (c) ratios**.

-Each file in this directory corresponds to a single instance and encodes all parameters required by the model described in the paper.
+Each file in this folder corresponds to a specific set of instances, including four instances generated for different values of the planning horizon for each combination of α and c.
+Each file encodes all parameters required by the model described in the paper.

 ---